-If you have experience with gardening and growing your own food, you may have an interest in cultivating bunching onions.
-However, what precisely is a bunching onion and how does it differ from a typical onion?
+If you have expertise in gardening and growing edible plants, you may be interested in the concept of cultivating bunching onions.
+However, what precisely is a bunching onion and how does it vary from a standard onion?

 Bunching onions are perennial plants that develop edible green stalks and small white bulbs.
 The hardy plant needs rich soil, regular watering, and a thick layer of mulch to keep the soil moist.
 They grow well in zones 3 to 9 under full sun exposure.